 Now we’re headed full-bore into school stuff and loving the ability to customize what he needs.
-Right now he’s studying the human body in detail – at the 5th and 7th grade level.
-He may be a kindergartener in age but cognitively he wants to learn so much more than the basic “letter of the week” stuff.
+He may be a first grader in age but cognitively he wants to learn so much more than the basic stuff.
 We live for rabbit holes, and spend much of our time saying “that’s cool, let’s go look it up!”

 So how did this blog get started?
 Well…originally it was a way for me to share things that I came up with for the Engineer.
 I’ve pared that back due to copyright issues, and while I still post free printables, the majority of my posts are plain venting.
 Just me getting annoyed with something.
 Or celebrating the little victories.
 It’s something of a journal, but hopefully more readable!

 You might be wondering just what sort of wacko parent sets out to teach their kid about Newton’s First Law in Kindergarten.
 That’s me!
 I’m not pushing him to learn – he’s dragging me!
 And honestly, that’s why I didn’t really want to homeschool in the first place.
 I knew what I was getting into.
 I knew how much work it would be.

 See, I have a confession to make.
 I’m homeschooled.
 Or was.
 However you want to look at it.
 Once upon a time when people only homeschooled for religious reasons, my parents decided to homeschool me.
 I learned fairly well and I loved the freedom of homeschooling.
 My most vivid memories of homeschooling were sitting at the desk in my room doing Saxon algebra, but really reading a book for a few minutes instead of doing more math problems.